MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/install-the-first-report-server-in-sharepoint-mode.md

  > [!NOTE]
  > If you plan to install the Power Pivot service as well, on SharePoint 2016, install that prior to installing Reporting Services.
 The Power Pivot service cannot be installed on a SharePoint server in the **Custom** role.
 This will avoid having to switch roles multiple times.

- ### Apply the Custom server role to a SharePoint 2016 server
+ ### Apply the custom server role to a SharePoint 2016 server

  > [!NOTE]
  > This does not apply to SharePoint 2013.